gnom2134/checkpoint_utils/README.md

     def __init__(
         self,
         save_to: Path,
-        every_n_seconds: int = 900,
+        autosave_period: int = 900,
         enable_autosaving: bool = True,
         force_restart: bool = False,
         **kwargs,
     ):
     """
     save_to: Path - path to the checkpoint
-    every_n_seconds: int - how frequent you want autosave to trigger
+    autosave_period: int - how frequent you want autosave to trigger
     enable_autosaving: bool - turn on/off autosaving option
     force_restart: bool - to start from scratch or to try and load last checkpoint **kwargs - all your parameters should be placed here